-Please register for our ‘Colorectal Cancer Screening Summit – Together Driving Change and Saving Lives’.
-Come and help us to usher in a new era of collaboration on CRC screening, one where over 90,000 lives per year are saved.
+Thank you to all the participants, excellent speakers and panelists at our ‘Colorectal Cancer Screening Summit – Together Driving Change and Saving Lives’.
+Together we are working to usher in a new era of collaboration on CRC screening, one where over 90,000 lives per year are saved.
+Event materials – slides and videos – available below per agenda point.
+Enjoy!

 |9:00am||Welcome||Dora Constantinides, Chair of the Board of Directors, Digestive Cancers Europe|